 Find your sperm donor right here

 All families are different and have a unique story.
-This means that the process of finding the perfect sperm donor for the child of your dreams is all about you.
-Start your search with the characteristics that you think is the most important.
+This means that the process of finding the right donor for your family is all about you.
+Start your search with the characteristics that you find the most important.

 Quality and security

-All our sperm donors are selected based on an exhaustive screening process.
+All our sperm donors undergo a thorough screening process before they are approved.
 This process evaluates their semen quality and screens their sperm for hereditary, genetic, and contagious diseases.
-No matter which sperm donor you choose, you are guaranteed a donor of the highest quality.
+No matter which donor you choose, you are guaranteed the best quality in donor sperm.

-There are two types of sperm donors: open and non-contact.
-It is up to the sperm donor to decide whether he wants to be an open or a non-contact donor.
+There are two types of sperm donors: ID release and No ID release.
+It is up to the sperm donor to decide whether he wants to be an ID release or a No ID release donor.

 Whether both types of sperm donors are available in your country of treatment depends on the country's legislation.
 If you are unsure of the terms governing sperm donation in your country, we are always happy to provide advice and counselling.